Close Menu

 The news of the brazen assassination of Brian Thompson, United Healthcare’s CEO, took the world by storm.
 Although some fans sympathize with Brian, others are rooting for the assassin.
 One of the more bizarre public reactions included a look-alike contest held in New York.
 Various individuals who felt they bore a resemblance to the suspected killer came to strut their stuff.
 Shortly after this contest, the police caught a suspect.
 Coincidence?

 In Washington Square Park, where the look-alike contest occurred on Saturday, various look-alikes tried their hardest to look like the suspect.
 Dressed in clothes similar to those he wore during the killing, they attempted to get an edge with extra details.
 One masked, enthusiastic look-alike declared heartily, “I am the guy,” “I just got back from Atlanta.”
-Regardless of all the shenanigans, the police apprehended a suspect, Luigi Mangione, in Pennsylvania on Monday and charged him with murdering the CEO.
+Regardless of all the shenanigans, the police apprehended a suspect, Luigi Mangione, in Pennsylvania on Monday and charged him with killing the CEO.
 One cannot help but wonder what role “fan” reactions to the assassination had to play in this swift capture.

 After a tip from an employee came through, the police picked up Luigi Mangione at a McDonald’s in Altoona, Pa.
 The tip mentioned that he wore a medical mask and sat alone with a backpack and laptop.
 To what extent did the “thirst” posts online increase public sensitization on the killer?
 Did the look-alike contest amplify public awareness of the suspect’s basest features?
 Your guess is as good as this writer’s, but wouldn’t that be crazy?